Marquette vs. Wisconsin College Basketball Predictions & Picks - December 2

 Marquette Performance Insights

-- The Golden Eagles' +109 scoring differential (outscoring opponents by 15.5 points per game) is a result of scoring 81.4 points per game (64th in college basketball) while allowing 65.9 per outing (81st in college basketball).
+- The Golden Eagles are outscoring opponents by 15.5 points per game with a +109 scoring differential overall.
+They put up 81.4 points per game (64th in college basketball) and allow 65.9 per contest (81st in college basketball).

-- The 31.7 rebounds per game Marquette averages rank 240th in the country.
-Its opponents pull down 32.6 per contest.
+- Marquette is 240th in the country at 31.7 rebounds per game.
+That's similar to the 32.6 its opponents average.

-- Marquette makes 8.4 three-pointers per game (96th in college basketball), while its opponents have made 7.6 on average.
+- Marquette knocks down 8.4 three-pointers per game (96th in college basketball) compared to its opponents' 7.6.
+It shoots 32.8% from deep while its opponents hit 33.5% from long range.

 - The Golden Eagles average 103.3 points per 100 possessions on offense (55th in college basketball), and allow 83.5 points per 100 possessions (59th in college basketball).

-- Marquette has come out ahead in the turnover battle by 6.9 turnovers per game, committing 8.4 (10th in college basketball action) while forcing 15.3 (41st in college basketball).
+- Marquette has won the turnover battle by 6.9 turnovers per game, committing 8.4 (10th in college basketball action) while forcing 15.3 (41st in college basketball).

 Wisconsin Performance Insights

-- The Badgers put up 73.9 points per game (208th in college basketball) while giving up 63.9 per outing (41st in college basketball).
-They have a +70 scoring differential and outscore opponents by 10.0 points per game.
+- The Badgers are outscoring opponents by 10.0 points per game, with a +70 scoring differential overall.
+They put up 73.9 points per game (208th in college basketball) and allow 63.9 per contest (41st in college basketball).

-- Wisconsin comes out on top in the rebound battle by an average of 6.3 boards.
-It grabs 31.6 rebounds per game (246th in college basketball) compared to its opponents' 25.3.
+- Wisconsin wins the rebound battle by 6.3 boards on average.
+It records 31.6 rebounds per game, 246th in college basketball, while its opponents pull down 25.3.

 - Wisconsin wins the turnover battle by 4.9 per game, committing 9.4 (32nd in college basketball) while its opponents average 14.3.